Data breach registers and policies

 - who in the team is responsible for dealing with the relevant elements of the breach.

-The DBP should contain escalation procedures for staff, including how to immediately report a suspected breach, when line managers can handle a breach, and the circumstances in which a breach should be escalated to the response team, generally based on severity or the level of response required.
+It should contain escalation procedures for staff, including how to immediately report a suspected breach, when line managers can handle a breach, and the circumstances in which a breach should be escalated to the response team, eg due to the severity of the breach or the level of response required.

 It should also identify who is responsible for: